 Notice of “Local Compliance Underway” letters.
 Recent ordinance amendments separated DCR’s Temporary Approval process from the State’s licensing process.
 Proof of a State license is no longer a prerequisite for Temporary Approval.
 Therefore, DCR is no longer providing standalone letters or Notices of Local Compliance Underway.
 DCR will assign a status of “Local Compliance Underway” to DCR Licensing Portal records in accordance with the Temporary Approval workflow and information and procedure bulletin.
 Applicants will receive an email when their record status is updated to “Local Compliance Underway” along with information related to the Initial Inspection process.
 DCR will subsequently report a status of “Local Compliance Underway” directly to the Department of Cannabis Control as part of the State’s provisional licensing process.

-Public Convenience or Necessity (PCN) Workflow and Procedure
+Public Convenience or Necessity (PCN) Procedure

-To access the forms associated with the Public Convenience or Necessity Process click here.
+To access the forms associated with the Public Convenience or Necessity Process click here

 On November 5th, 2020 the City of Los Angeles Planning and Land Use Management (PLUM) Committee met and discussed DCR's PCN process.